Constitution of the NYFC: Article VII, Section 2-Section 8

 e) The Executive Committee shall be responsible for maintaining communication with all members of the NYFC.

-a) The Committee on Faculty Affairs, Budgets and Benefits is composed of up to 20 elected voting members of the NYFC.
+a) The Committee on Faculty Affairs is composed of up to 13 elected voting members of the NYFC.

-b) This Committee shall have primary committee responsibility for all matters related to faculty compensation, working conditions, work rules and fringe benefits.
-The committee's duties shall include, but not be limited to, the formulation of and review of policy regarding teaching loads, salary scales, salary increments, promotion and tenure and will have responsibility to report its recommendations to the Council on all revisions to the Faculty Handbook.
+b) This Committee shall have primary committee responsibility for all matters related to working conditions, and work rules.
+The committee's duties shall include, but not be limited to, the formulation of and review of policy regarding teaching loads, hiring, promotion and tenure and will have responsibility to report its recommendations to the Council on all revisions to the Faculty Handbook.

-c) The Benefits committee will be a permanent subcommittee of this committee.
-Members will include faculty members of the University Benefits Committee from the NY campus.
+c) The chair of the Fringe Benefits committee is an ex-officio member of this committee and will report to this committee.
 The duties of this committee are outlined in Section 7 below.

-d) The Handbook committee will be a permanent subcommittee of this committee.
+d) The chair of the Handbook committee will be an ex-officio member of this committee and will report to this committee.
 The duties of this subcommittee are outlined in Section 10 below.

 e) This Committee will make policy on and monitor compliance with academic freedom

-f) Faculty from the NY campus who are members of the University budget and planning committee and as well as any committee of the BOT that deals with budget and planning shall be members of this committee.
+f) Faculty from the NY campus who are representatives to any committee of the Board of Trustees that deals with budget and planning shall be ex-officio members of this committee.

 g) The committee shall coordinate its efforts with those of other standing committees.